learngenomics/learngenomics.dev/docs/01-biological-foundations/01-cells-genomes-dna-chromosomes.md

 be different.

 :::tip
-Keep an eye on this analogy: we will refer back to and build upon it a number of times during the course of this guide.
+Keep an eye on this analogy—we will refer back to and build upon it a number of times during the course of this guide.
 :::